 Interdisciplinary Collaboration and Cultural Transformation Model (ICCTM) Innovation Project

-One of the current MHSA Innovation projecst, Interdisciplinary Collaboration and Cultural Transformation Model (ICCTM), represents a partnership between the County, UC Davis Center for Reducing Health Disparities (CRHD), and three local community-based organizations: Rio Vista CARE, Fighting Back Partnership, and Solano Pride, to implement strategies to increase access and utilization of services for County-specific un-served and underserved populations that have historically been shown to have low mental health service utilization rates throughout Solano County: the Latino, Filipino-American, and LGBTQ communities.
+Over the last 5 years SCBH has been implementing the Interdisciplinary Collaboration and Cultural Transformation Model (ICCTM), a multi-phased Mental Health Services Act (MHSA) Innovation Project.
+The ICCTM Project was delivered in partnership between the SCBH, U.C.
+Davis Center for Reducing Health Disparities (CRHD); three local community-based organizations (CBO): Rio Vista CARE, Fighting Back Partnership, and Solano Pride Center, and most importantly the community in Solano County.
+The goal of the ICCTM Project was to implement strategies to increase access and utilization of services for County-specific un-served and underserved populations that have historically been shown to have low mental health services utilization rates throughout Solano County: the Latino, Filipino-American, and LGBTQ+ communities.

 Culturally Responsive Strategies for Underserved/Underrepresented Populations